test-kitchen/kitchen-dokken/README.md

 can be used with Puppet, Ansible, CFEngine provisioners.
 This (for the time being) requires Chef.

-It also relies on two images from the Docker Hub that currently live in my personal namespace.
+It also relies on an image from the Docker Hub that currently lives in my personal namespace.
-The `someara/chef` and `someara/kitchen-cache` images are probably not suitable for many of the environments where kitchen-docker is currently in use.
+The `someara/kitchen-cache` image is probably not suitable for many of the environments where kitchen-docker is currently in use.

 ### Who is this `someara` person on Docker Hub?